 (1) Represents awards under Morgan Stanley's Employees' Equity Accumulation Plan (EEAP) granted for services in fiscal 2006, including stock options granted on December 12, 2006.
 Information with respect to options granted to Mr. Neborak is provided in note (9) to the previous table.
-All other options were granted on December 12, 2006, with an exercise price equal to the closing price of \$78.40 on that date, which is equivalent to \$66.7260 when adjusted for the Discover Spin-off.
-The number of options awarded was determined using the Black-Scholes value of stock options on the grant date as determined under Statement of Financial Accounting Standards No. 123R, Share-Based Payment.
+All other options were granted on December 12, 2006, with an exercise price equal to the closing price of \$78.40 on that date, which is equivalent to \$66.7260 when adjusted for the Discover Spin-off, and the number of such options awarded was determined using the Black-Scholes value of stock options on the grant date as determined under Statement of Financial Accounting Standards No. 123R, Share-Based Payment.
 These options vest and become exercisable 50% on January 2, 2009 and 50% on January 2, 2010, are not transferable and are subject to cancellation under certain circumstances.
 Shares of common stock acquired upon the exercise of such options generally may not be transferred or sold until January 2, 2010.
-Upon a change in control of Morgan Stanley or the recipient's involuntary termination of employment under circumstances not involving violation of any cancellation provision, these options will vest and become exercisable, and the shares of common stock acquired upon exercise of the options will no longer be subject to transfer restrictions.
+Upon a change in control of Morgan Stanley or the recipient's involuntary termination of employment under circumstances not involving violation of any cancellation provision, these options will no longer be subject to transfer restrictions.

-- (2) This number represents the percent of total options to purchase Morgan Stanley stock granted to all MSCI employees for services during fiscal 2006, adjusted for the Discover Spin-off. - (3) The present value of stock options granted was determined using the Black-Scholes model as the of the grant date, consistent with Statement No. 123R.
-The assumptions used in determining the grant date present value are generally consistent with principles used for our financial statement reporting purposes.
+(2) This number represents the percent of total options to purchase Morgan Stanley stock granted to all MSCI employees for services during fiscal 2006, adjusted for the Discover Spin-off.